 What Can You Do to Rework Those Old Beliefs?

-There are probably a lot of methods, including traditional therapy.
-But one thing that may be really helpful for you is trying to do “The Work,” as defined by Byron Katie.
-In Katie’s method, The Work is a process of unraveling belief systems that aren’t true.
+There are probably a lot of methods, including traditional therapy, that will do the trick.
+But one thing that may be helpful for you is trying to do “The Work,” as defined by Byron Katie.
+In Katie’s method, The Work is a process of unraveling belief systems to see clearly that they aren’t true.

 Katie takes you through the steps of peeling back all the layers of your belief, turning it completely upside down.
-At the end of the process, you can see that what you originally believed is not true.
+At the end of “The Work,” you begin to see clearly that your limiting beliefs are just thoughts that you overcommit to.
+They aren’t true.

 The only true thing is that you are a lovable person who is 100% worthy of all the love that you desire in your life.